-Basic reading competence in Sanskrita is recommended.
-However Sanskrita skills are not as critically important as they used to be, due to emerging translations into English and (less commonly) other European languages.
+Basic reading competence in Sanskrit is recommended.
+However, sanskrita skills are not as critically important as they used to be.
+Increasingly, the most important commentaries are becoming available in English and (less commonly) other European languages.

-BTW, some Westerners are not as aware of Jyotisha scriptures which are recorded in other ancient and beautiful languages of India, such as Tamil and Mayalam.
-Study in classical Dravidian languages in addition to Sanskrita will also richly repay the student of Jyotisha.
+BTW, some Westerners are not as aware of Jyotishavidya scriptures which are recorded in other ancient and beautiful languages of India, such as Tamil and Mayalam.
+Study in classical Dravidian languages in addition to Sanskrita may also richly repay the student of the samayavidya.

-Dr. David Frawley's Astrology of the Seers Distance Learning Program in Vedic Astrology has received consistently good reviews since its inception.
+d.
+David Frawley's Astrology of the Seers Distance Learning Program in Vedic Astrology has received consistently praising reviews since its inception.

 Ernst Wilhelm also offers a Jyotish Academy International Correspondence Course

-The internet offers abundant resources, including Pandit Narasimha Rao's great gift of Free Jyotisha Software!
+The internet offers abundant resources, including Pandit Narasimha Rao' s great gift of Free Jyotisha Software = Jagganatha Hora!